kukuu/AGILITY/technopedia-2.md

 Use TDD if you are implementing an isolated library-like module.
 If you’re not implementing an isolated library-like module, it’s best to implement first and then conduct the tests.
 The important thing is to make sure you don’t implement too much without writing any tests.
 Ideally you should implement incrementally, and at the end of each step, do the unit tests.
 Write unit tests daily.
 Do not code for days, or worse weeks, and leave unit tests to the end.
 By that time, you will have lost most of the context.
 Writing unit tests is inherently dull; it’s a daunting task to write them for a week’s worth of code.

+## SonarQube

+SonarQube (formerly Sonar) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.

+## DroneDeploy

+Is the leading cloud software platform worldwide for drone mapping and 3D modeling.
+The DroneDeploy mobile app allows you to fly your drone to make interactive maps and models. ...
+It works with many DJI drones such as Phantom 3, Phantom 4, Inspire 1 and 2, Mavic Pro, Matrice 100, 200 and 600 models.3 Mar 2019